VonHeikemen/devlog/content/web-development/dealing-with-side-effects-and-pure-functions-in-javascript.md

 ### Side effects

-I will call a side effect to anything that compromises the "pureness" of a function.
+I will call a side effect to anything that compromises the purity of a function.
 The list includes but is not limited to:

  - Changing (mutate) an external variable in any way.
  - Showing things in the screen.